Mancini (Brazilian footballer): Early career

 Regarded as a promising talent, Mancini began his career in his homeland of Brazil with his hometown club, Atlético Mineiro, where he remained from 1999 to 2002.
-During that time he had two loan spells, at Portuguesa and at São Caetano in 2001.
+During that time, he had two loan spells, at Portuguesa and at São Caetano in 2001.

 Venezia

 He was signed by Serie B side Venezia in January 2003.
-During that time he struggled to adapt to Italian football, and was criticised by the Venezia manager for his errors, and for his habit of controlling the ball with the outside of his foot, which in Italy is considered unconventional.
+During that time, he struggled to adapt to Italian football and was criticised by the Venezia manager for his errors and for his habit of controlling the ball with the outside of his foot, which in Italy is considered unconventional.

 Mancini only made 13 appearances for Venezia that season.
-In the summer of 2003 he was signed by AS Roma for nominal fees totalling €1,000.
+In the summer of 2003, he was signed by AS Roma for nominal fees totalling €1,000.

 Roma

 Having lost Cafu, Roma needed a replacement at right-back, but with his early performances in Italy being far from convincing, many Roma fans were sceptical about his ability.
 However, their then-manager Fabio Capello gave the Brazilian a chance, and Mancini went on to complete a consistent first season in Serie A, the highlight being a backheel flick from a set piece in the Derby della Capitale against SS Lazio.

 In the 2005–06 season, Mancini began to find his top form, once again becoming a key player for the Roma side.
 Following the Calciopoli scandal, Roma qualified for the UEFA Champions League, giving Mancini the chance to play at the highest level of club football.

 In the last 16 of the 2006–07 UEFA Champions League, Mancini scored a goal against Lyon after beating their defender Anthony Réveillère with several stepovers before firing the ball high into the net.
-That same year, Mancini also celebrated his first silverware since arriving in Italy as Roma won the Coppa Italia, beating Internazionale in the final.
+That same year, Mancini also celebrated his first silverware since arriving in Italy as Roma won the Coppa Italia, beating Inter Milan in the final.

 In the 2007–08 season, Mancini scored eight league goals as Roma reached the quarter-finals of the Champions League and finished as runners-up in Serie A for the second year running.
-He did not have the best of seasons though, in what would prove to be his last in Rome.
+He did not have the best of seasons, though, in what would prove to be his last in Rome.

-Internazionale
+Inter Milan

 Mancini playing for Inter in 2009.

-After the appointment of José Mourinho, Mancini was signed by Internazionale for €13 million, along with Ricardo Quaresma and Sulley Muntari in his maiden season.
-(Although Mancini was a long desired target of Massimo Moratti and ex-coach Roberto Mancini).
-However, he failed to become a first team regular due to his lack of consistency.
+After the appointment of José Mourinho, Mancini was signed by Inter Milan for €13 million, along with Ricardo Quaresma and Sulley Muntari in his maiden season.
+(Although Mancini was a long-desired target of Massimo Moratti and ex-coach Roberto Mancini).
+However, he failed to become a first-team regular due to his lack of consistency.

 Milan

-Mancini playing for Milan in 2010.
+Mancini playing for AC Milan in 2010.

 On 1 February 2010, he moved to city rivals AC Milan, on loan for the remainder of the 2009–10 season, with an option for them to acquire half of the player's rights at the end of the loan spell.
 He made his debut for Milan in a scoreless draw against Bologna.